It's a game-changer for special educators, who can now devote more time to teaching and less time to administrative tasks.

 First, it offers a library of pre-made tasks and visual aids that guide students through the learning process quickly and intuitively.

-Nestling can also record video of your student completing tasks as you teach them.
-These videos can be used as visual aids in proceeding sessions.
+Second, educators can record video of their students completing tasks, which can be used as visual aids in future sessions.

-Nestling notifies teachers when students fall behind individual education plan goals and also shares performance data between teachers and parents.
+Third, Nestling notifies teachers when students fall behind individual education plan goals and shares performance data between teachers and parents.